-- Develop and build on strategies to support Aboriginal and Torres Strait Islander families, including strategies to address intergenerational trauma. - Use knowledge of Community, culture and Aboriginal and/or Torres Strait Islander ways of knowing and doing to support research and resource development efforts. - Assist with administrative support for an Aboriginal and Torres Strait Islander led journal in partnership with Lowitja - Plan and carry out research on nominated project(s) and provide general co-ordination of sub-projects. - Collate and analyse data for Healing the Past by Nurturing the Future and other health equity research projects.
-This includes qualitative formative and evaluative research with Aboriginal and Torres Strait Islander families and care providers, psychometric analysis to develop an Aboriginal Complex Trauma and Strengths Questionnaire, and Cochrane Systematic Reviews. - Support development of program materials, including training and mentoring for service providers, story resources for parents, support frameworks and online assessment platforms. - Participate in the preparation of manuscripts, funding and ethics applications. - Contribute to the development of a research program to build the profile of the Indigenous Health Equity Unit/ONEMDA in the Melbourne School of Population and Global Health, in collaboration with partners and stakeholders.
+Develop and build on strategies to support Aboriginal and Torres Strait Islander families, including strategies to address intergenerational trauma.

+- Plan and carry out research on nominated project(s) and provide general co-ordination of sub-projects. - Collate and analyse data for Healing the Past by Nurturing the Future and other health equity research projects.
+This includes qualitative formative and evaluative research with Aboriginal and Torres Strait Islander families and care providers, psychometric analysis to develop an Aboriginal Complex Trauma and Strengths Questionnaire, and Cochrane Systematic Reviews. - Support development of program materials, including training and mentoring for service providers, story resources for parents, support frameworks and online assessment platforms - Participate in the preparation of manuscripts, funding and ethics applications. - Produce high quality research outputs in leading, international peer reviewed journals. - Engage in other forms of knowledge translation, such as direct engagement with policy makers, scholarly blogs (e.g. The Conversation), media and public debate. - Provide input into decisions about future studies including the sourcing of potential funds and development of grant applications. - Contribute to the development of a research program to build the profile of the Healing the Past by Nurturing the Future Project in the Melbourne School of Population and Global Health, in collaboration with partners and stakeholders.